 If a situation that reflects negatively on you, your client or your company has become public knowledge and the media are contacting you for a comment, here are some steps to follow:

-Do not answer their questions on the spot, but do take their calls and tell them you will get back to them within a certain timeframe, whether it’s minutes or hours, but try to do it quickly enough for them to meet their respective story deadlines.
+Do not answer questions from the media on the spot, but do take their calls and tell them you will get back to them within a certain timeframe, whether it’s minutes or hours, but try to do it quickly enough for them to meet their respective story deadlines.
 Stall tactics rarely work.
 If the media print or broadcast that you did not respond to their requests for information, the public may assume you’re guilty or that you have something to hide, which is not what you want.

 Crisis communication tip #2: Control contact with media and the public.

 Don’t allow your staff members or team members to speak with the press about the situation.
 Ask that your family members and friends do not do so either.
 Only your designated media spokeperson(s) should address the media.

 Crisis communication tip #3: Take responsibility when appropriate.

 There are times when it’s best to assume responsibility and quickly address what you are doing to rectify a situation.
 For example, if you sold a product that turns out to be faulty, consult a lawyer about what you should and should not say about it, but do address it.
-You can recall the product through news alerts that you send to the media and distribute through social media, if many have been sold.
+You can recall the product through news alerts that you send to the media and distribute it through social media, if many have been sold.
 If only a few products have been sold, you can contact the customers directly and offer them a refund or a replacement of the product.

 The worst thing you can do is ignore the situation, which can lead people to hire lawyers, investigate further and generally make a bigger deal of something that could have been kept in check with some simple communication.